Amit27181/CodSoft/README.md

 🎨 Clean and user-friendly interface
 ✅ Ideal for managing daily tasks with ease

-🧮Task 2: Command-Line Calculator
+📚 Task 2: Contact Book
-A basic calculator application built in Python that supports the following operations:
+A simple Contact Book application built with Python and Tkinter.
-➕ Addition
-➖ Subtraction
-✖️ Multiplication
-➗ Division
-✅ Simple logic implementation with error handling
+✅Allows users to add, update, delete, and view contact.
+🧠 Immediate result display

 🎮 Task 3: Rock-Paper-Scissors Game (GUI)
 An interactive GUI game built using Tkinter, offering: